Necrophilia: India

-Although sex with a corpse is not explicitly mentioned, a person who has sex with a corpse may be convicted under the above section.
-Section 377 of the Indian Penal Code can also be invoked.
+According to a case in the Karnataka High Court titled "Rangaraju @Vajapeyi vs State of Karnataka," necrophilia can arise from feelings of anger, curiosity, or lust rather than being driven by sexual necessity or habit.
+In India, as of now, the Indian Penal Code (IPC) does not explicitly mention "necrophilia" as a distinct offense under the section that deals with sexual offenses.
+However, the court's interpretation suggested that it could potentially fall under Section 297, which pertains to causing "indignity to any human corpse" when someone trespasses into a place used for funeral rites or storing the remains of the deceased.
+Nevertheless, for an act to be considered an offense under Section 297, it must be accompanied by an intention to hurt someone's feelings or insult their religion.
+Additionally, if it is known that such an act is likely to hurt someone's feelings or insult their religion, it can be punishable under Section 297.
+In the specific case discussed by the court, it concluded that the elements required under Section 297 were not present.
+Therefore, the court stated that at most, it could be seen as sadism or necrophilia, but it did not qualify as an offense punishable under Section 376 of the Indian Penal Code.
+The court further recommended that the government amend the law accordingly.

 Philippines

 There are no laws that explicitly prohibit sexual acts on corpses.
 The closest applicable law is the provision in the Revised Penal Code which only criminalizes "defamation to blacken the memory of one who is dead".
 There were at least efforts to introduce bills criminalizing sexual acts on corpses during the 15th Congress; one by which penalizes sexual acts of males of corpses of women, and another covers sexual intercourse, anal sex, and oral sex done on corpses.
 Both proposals penalizes the act with fine and imprisonment.

 New Zealand

 Under Section 150 of New Zealand Crimes Act 1961, it is an offense for there to be "misconduct in respect to human remains".
 Subsection (b) elaborates that this applies if someone "improperly or indecently interferes with or offers indignity to any dead human body or human remains, whether buried or not".
 This statute is therefore applicable to sex with corpses and carries a potential two-year prison sentence, although there is no relevant case law.